 Many homeowners see a clogged drain, and their first response is to place a call to a plumbing company to take care of the problem.
-While Nick’s Plumbing and Sewer Services certainly don’t mind coming to your home and clearing your clogged drain issue, but it is a task most folks can do themselves.
+While Nick’s Plumbing and Air Conditioning Services certainly don’t mind coming to your home and clearing your clogged drain issue, but it is a task most folks can do themselves.

 Kitchen sink drain clogs are usually related to garbage disposals, or more accurately, what gets put into a garbage disposal.
 Some people treat their garbage disposal like it’s a trash can, scraping everything from their plates into the sink.
 Cooking grease, pasta, rice, or anything sticky will cling to drainpipe walls, building up from the outside until the entire drain line is blocked.
 Bathroom sink drains, and bathtub drains develop clogs thanks to soap and shampoo residue, hair, toothpaste, and even kid’s bath toys.